 We use electromagnetic radiation and other technologies for diagnostic imaging.
 This gives us the opportunity to get a clear idea of what's going on inside your pet.

 At Stoney Pointe Pet Hospital, we have the latest medical diagnostic tools.
-We offer a number of services from X-ray and ultrasound to endoscopy and surgical lasers.
+We offer a number of services from X-ray and ultrasound to urinalysis and surgical lasers.

 With the diagnostic tools at our disposal, we can provide your pet with the correct diagnosis and prompt treatment options.

 We perform tests and get results quickly in our in-house laboratory so that we can diagnose your pet's symptoms and begin treatment as soon as possible.

 Our pet pharmacy in Rochester is stocked with a range of prescription diets and medications, providing us with quick access to any medications your pet may need while in our care.